chaaz/versio/docs/vcs_levels.md

   github API.
 All commands can run at operate at `max=remote`, although your changelogs and sizing might suffer because of the lack of PRs/unsquash.

+> TODO: have commands warn when they are unexpected: e.g. `set` will
+> warn if it runs at `none` on a tags project (e.g. "warning: nothing
+> actually done").